EdvinasKilbauskas/edvcopter/README.md

 Radio controlled arduino quadcopter project

 This is very simple arduino quadcopter project.
+It's still far from finished, but it does kind of work.

 I recommend opening this with Arduinio IDE 1.0.5 or later